vmware-tanzu/cartographer/rfc/rfc-0009-supply-chain-switches-template-on-flag.md

         branch: main
 ```

-This approach allows far fewer (potentially just one) supply chain to under gird an app
+This approach similarly allows far fewer (potentially just one) supply chain to under gird an app
 platform.

 One shortfall of this approach is that the app-dev must explicitly provide all information